mmu-webdesign/Level4-web-term-1/HTML/html02/06-quotes.md

 </blockquote>
 ```

-Browser default styling will render this as an indented paragraph, as an indicator that it is a quote; the paragraph above the quotation is there to demostrate that.
+Browser default styling will render this as an indented paragraph, as an indicator that it is a quote; the paragraph above the quotation is there to demonstrate that.

 <img src="media/blockquote.png" alt="Blockquote rendered in the browser">